 Notes

 • Use a glass bowl and a silicone spatula to mix your seitan.
-Vital wheat gluten is very sticky once it gets wet and will stick like glue to a plastic bowl or a wooden spoon.
+Vital wheat gluten is very sticky when wet and will stick like glue to a plastic bowl or a wooden spoon.

-• Wheat gluten is a very fine powder that will get everywhere if you are not careful with it.
+• Wheat gluten is a very fine powder that can get everywhere if you are not careful.
 Pour it low down and slowly over the broth mixture so it doesn’t splash out of your bowl.

 • Knead the seitan until all of the gluten flour is incorporated and you have a dough that’s a little firmer than you would have for bread.
 Only knead it for about 60 seconds so your wheat meat doesn’t get too chewy.

-• Seitan expands when it cooks, so be sure to use strong foil, or it will break the foil when it is steaming.
+• Seitan expands when it cooks, so be sure to use sturdy foil, or it will tear the foil while steaming.

 • Be sure to steam the seitan for a full hour and 15 minutes.
 The internal temperature needs to reach 160° F.

-• If you are going to bake the roast after steaming to make my vegan pot roast or vegan roast beef recipes, you only need to steam it for 1 hour since it will heat the rest of the way in the oven.
+• If you are going to bake the roast after steaming it for my vegan pot roast or vegan roast beef recipes, you only need to steam it for 1 hour, since it will finish heating in the oven.

 Serving: 1cup, Calories: 216kcal, Carbohydrates: 10g, Protein: 33g, Fat: 6g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 3g, Trans Fat: 1g, Sodium: 695mg, Potassium: 260mg, Fiber: 2g, Sugar: 2g, Vitamin A: 417IU, Vitamin C: 3mg, Calcium: 74mg, Iron: 3mg